pranavbajaj/2D-Image-Feature-Tracking/README.md

 * int   nOctaveLayers = 4;          // Default number of sublevels per scale level.
 * auto  diffusivity = cv::KAZE::DIFF_PM_G2; // Diffusivity type.
 DIFF_PM_G1, DIFF_PM_G2,
      							  //                   DIFF_WEICKERT or DIFF_CHARBONNIER.
-### MP.5 Descriptor Matching.
+### Descriptor Matching.

-* FLANN: "fast library for approximate nearest neighbors".
+* FLANN: "Fast library for approximate nearest neighbors".
 FLANN trains an indexing structure for walking through potential matching candidates that is created using concepts from machine learning.
 The library builds a very efficient data structure (a KD-tree) to search for matching pairs and avoids the exhaustive search of the brute force approach.
 It is therefore faster while the results are still very good, depending on the matching parameters.

 * k-nearest neighbor selection: A very efficient way of lowering the number of false positives is to compute the nearest neighbor distance ratio.
 The main idea is to not apply the threshold on the SSD directly.
-Instead, for each keypoint in the source image, the two best matches are located in the reference image and the ratio between the descriptor distances is computed.
+Instead, for each key point in the source image, the two best matches are located in the reference image and the ratio between the descriptor distances is computed.
 Then, a threshold is applied to the ratio to sort out ambiguous matches.
 The figure below illustrates the principle.

 * In this project, k is set to 2.

-### MP.6 Descriptor Distance Ratio
+### Descriptor Distance Ratio

-* In K-Nearest-Neighbor matching method, for each descriptor(keypoint) in the source image, K=2 best matches are found in the reference image.
+* In the K-Nearest-Neighbor matching method, for each descriptor(keypoint) in the source image, K=2 best matches are found in the reference image.
 * The ratio between the two descriptor distances is computed.
 * The computed value is compared with some threshold.
 * If the computed value is less than the threshold, the best match in the reference image is accepted.
 But if the computed value is more than the threshold, the two descriptors from the reference image are considered ambiguous and the match is discarded